ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 The Following Server implements a server for following dynamic objects or specific reference frames.
 This server allows the robot to follow and maintain a determined distance from a detected object or specific frame, using topic-based detection techniques or coordinate frame tracking.

-The information about Following Server parameters set-up could be found at [Following Server](../configuration/packages/configuring-following-server.md#following-server) configuration guide.
+The information about Following Server parameters set-up could be found at [Following Server][following-server] configuration guide.

 The tutorial for the Following Server has been recently updated.
-For the latest instructions and examples, see [Dynamic Object Following](../tutorials/docs/navigation2_dynamic_point_following.md#dynamic-object-following).
+For the latest instructions and examples, see [Dynamic Object Following][dynamic-object-following].

 ## Option for MPPI to use open loop mode